pjazdzewski1990/ScalaConsultants.github.io/_posts/11-02-2015-event-sourced-dice-game-part1.md

 Basic idea behind event sourcing is quite simple: an aggregate root (our game) receives (non-persistent) **commands**.

 As a result it generates persistent **events** that are saved to event store (this is what Akka persistence takes care of).
-Right after saving, events are **applied** to the aggregate root, changing it's **state** - it's the only way of changing it.
+Right after saving, events are **applied** to the aggregate root, changing it's **state** - it's the only way to change it.

 Having this in mind, we can restore any past state of an aggregate just by subsequently applying its saved events.
-On the other hand, it means that if we want to know current state of an aggregate we need to take **all** of it's saved events and apply them ony by one.
+On the other hand, it means that if we want to recreate current state of an aggregate we need to take **all** of it's saved events and apply them ony by one.
 And yes, you are right - this may be inefficient.

-Here's where **snapshots** come into play - they are whole state dumps up to certain point in event stream.
-If we have a snapshot, we can simply set it as our current state and only apply events that were saved after this snapshot's creation.
+Here's where **snapshots** come into play - they are state dumps up to certain point in event stream.
+If we have a snapshot, we can simply use it as the current state and only apply events that were saved after this snapshot's creation.
 Usually it's useful to take snapshots from time to time (for example every 100 events) but we'll not cover them in this example.

 Summing up, here are the ingredients that we'll use: